m4dz/talks/cozy-bootstrap-v3/index.md

 # Plug Travis to automate builds

-We provides in our template a [Travis](https://travis-ci.org/) configuration file that allow to build and publish your app on Travis.
+We provide in our template a [Travis](https://travis-ci.org/) configuration file that allows to build and publish your app on Travis.
 To enable it, some few steps:

 1. We suggest to use [Transifex](https://www.transifex.com/) to translate your app.
 Update the `my-app/.transifexrc.tpl` username entry with yours
 2. Go to https://travis-ci.org/profile to enable your `my-app` repository in Travis